spareinetrip/stremula-1/README.md

 - **reddit.password**: Your Reddit password (required)
 - **server.port**: Port for the Stremio server (default: 7003)
 - **server.publicBaseUrl**:
-  - Leave empty (`""`) for local use
+  - Leave empty (`""`) for local use (will auto-detect from requests)
-  - Set to your Raspberry Pi's IP address (e.g., `"http://192.168.1.100:7003"`) if accessing from other devices on your network
+  - Set to your IP address (e.g., `"https://192.168.1.100:7003"`) if accessing from other devices on your network
   - Set to your domain (e.g., `"https://yourdomain.com"`) if running on a public server
   - This URL is used to serve media files (posters, thumbnails) to Stremio clients
 - **fetcher.intervalMinutes**: How often to check for new posts (default: 15)